-- 5-6 tbsp heavy cream (quantity can up to 1/2 cup, depending on how rich you like)
+- 5-6 tablespoon heavy cream (quantity can up to ½ cup, depending on how rich you like)

-- a generous pinch of good quality saffron (ground to fine dust in mortar pestle),soaked in 1 tbsp warm milk
+- a generous pinch of good quality saffron (ground to fine dust in mortar pestle),soaked in 1 tablespoon warm milk

-- 1/4 tsp green cardamom powder (fresh ground if possible)
+- ¼ teaspoon green cardamom powder (fresh ground if possible)